brendanhay/gogol/gogol-replicapool/README.md

 ## Description

-A client library for the Google Compute Engine Instance Group Manager.
+A client library for the Google Replica Pool.

 ## Contribute